 Providers like Optus and Telstra may charge top dollar, but there are plenty of smaller providers who offer similar, if not better service.
 If you don’t want to sacrifice your speeds, you can look at plans that don’t have unlimited data to save a couple of bucks each month.
 Or If you need unlimited data, you can always drop down to a slower speed tier.
 You’ve definitely got choices.

 If you’re looking for NBN 250, no plans are cheap yet.
-But you can read more about the most affordable one right here.
+But you can read more about them right here.

 And if you don’t need unlimited data, you might want to consider Superloop’s 500GB plan for $79.95.
-Superloop reports typical evening speeds of 90Mbps, which on paper, makes it the fastest NBN provider around when it comes to NBN 100 plans.
+Superloop reports typical evening speeds of 90Mbps, which on paper, makes it the second fastest provider when it comes to NBN 100 plans.

 Cheap NBN 50 plans with at least 500GB

-NBN 25 plans offer download speeds of up to 25Mbps, and typical speeds around 20Mbps during peak hours on most providers.
-They’re not exactly fast, but still usable if your household maxes out at two people.
-NBN 25 is still fast enough to stream Netflix in 4K – and pretty much any other task – but you may notice more slowdown if multiple people are trying to use the internet at once.
+NBN 25 plans boast download speeds of up to 25Mbps, and typical speeds around 20Mbps during peak hours.
+That’s nothing to write home about, but definitely usable if you don’t have more than two people in your dwelling.
+NBN 25 is still fast enough to stream 4K Netflix – and pretty much any other task – but there’s risk of slowdown if multiple people are trying to use the internet at once.

-Tangerine is again your cheapest option for an NBN 25 plan, thanks to a timed discounted.
+SpinTel has an NBN 25 plan for $49 per month with unlimited data.
+Alternatively, Tangerine has yet another timed discounted.
 You’ll get unlimited data for $49.90 per month for your first six months, after which you’ll pay $59.90 per month.

-NBN 12 plans are the bare minimum when it comes to NBN, and are only just considered an upgrade compared to ADSL.
+NBN 12 plans offer barebones connectivity, and aren’t much of an upgrade compared to ADSL.
 Download speeds max out at 12Mbps and you’ll only get 1Mbps of upload.
-However, these connections also tend to be the cheapest you’ll find.
-While we’d rarely recommend an NBN 12 plan, it could be an adequate option if all you need is basic internet connectivity.
+At the same time, these represent the cheapest NBN around.
+If all you need is basic internet access, an NBN 12 plan could be a suitable option.

-Right now, your best option comes from SpinTel, who is offering an unlimited data NBN 12 plan for $49.95 per month.
-That kind of money would typically only get you a 100GB allowance on providers like Internode and TPG.
-This SpinTel plan is contract-free and available until July 31.
+Right now, your best option comes from SpinTel, who is offering an unlimited data NBN 12 plan for $39 per month for your first six months and then $49.95 per month thereafter.
+At full price, you’d only get 100GB plans from providers like Internode and TPG.

 Alex Choros is Managing Editor at WhistleOut, Australia’s phone and internet comparison website.